Pennsylvania Department of Health

 Name: MEADOWS II - Component: 02 - Tag: 0100

-Based on observation and interview, it was determined the facility failed to install carbon monoxide alarms in close proximity to fossil fuel-burning devices, in accordance with the 2016 Act 48 - Care Facility Carbon Monoxide Alarms Standards Act, affecting the entire facility.
+Based on document review and interview, it was determined the facility failed to maintain carbon monoxide alarms in accordance with the 2016 Act 48 - Care Facility Carbon Monoxide Alarms Standards Act, affecting one of two carbon monoxide documents.

-The Director of Maintenance will in-service the maintenance staff on the importance of carbon monoxide alarms in close proximity to gas fired equipment.
+The Director of Maintenance will in-service the maintenance staff on the importance of testing and cleaning the carbon monoxide alarms requirements.

-The Director of Maintenance or his designee beginning October 1st, 2024, will conduct monthly audits to meet compliance with K 0100 verifying the carbon monoxide alarms are in close proximity to gas fired equipment.
+The Director of Maintenance or his designee beginning July 1st, 2025, will conduct monthly audits to meet compliance with K 0100 verifying the carbon monoxide alarms were tested and cleaned.

-These audits will continue until December 31st, 2024, when at that time the QA Committee will decide if the audits should continue, or end based on the results.
+These audits will continue until December31st, 2025, when at that time the Quality Assurance Committee will meet and decide if the audits should continue, or end based on the results.

 Observations:

-Based on documentation review and interview, it was determined the facility failed to maintain inspection of exit and directional signs, affecting the entire facility.
+Based on document review and interview, it was determined the facility failed to maintain and inspect the kitchen exhaust hood suppression system, affecting one of two suppression system inspections.

 Findings include: